Skip to main content

 caches

-.CacheStorage.delete(cacheName: string): Promise<boolean>delete(const key: stringkey);
+.CacheStorage.delete(cacheName: string): Promise<boolean>

-} } event: Eventevent.waitUntil(function (local function) deleteOldCaches(): Promise<void>deleteOldCaches()); }); var self: Window & typeof globalThisself.function addEventListener(type: string, listener: EventListenerOrEventListenerObject, options?: boolean | AddEventListenerOptions): void (+1 overload)
+} } event: Eventevent.waitUntil(function (local function) deleteOldCaches(): Promise<void>deleteOldCaches()); }); const self: Window & typeof globalThisself.function addEventListener(type: string, listener: EventListenerOrEventListenerObject, options?: boolean | AddEventListenerOptions): void (+1 overload)

 MDN Reference